 Q. I have questions about evaluation components (Bench Marks, Growth Scores, Student Input, Danielson, DIBELS, etc).
 Who do I contact?

 A. Dr. Halley Freitas (Halley.Freitas@tusd1.org) or Michael Moeykens (Michael.Moeykens@tusd1.org).
-For your convenience, the Teacher Effectiveness Evaluation Model will be posted on the Intranet on the 301 page.
+For your convenience, you can view the Teacher Effectiveness Evaluation Model here (in PDF).

 Q. I am concerned my evaluation score is incorrect?

 A. For questions related to Evaluation appeals, please contact Human Resources (HRDocs@tusd1.org).